eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 exchanging the Refresh Token for a new Access Token.

-Given the reasons for re-issuance discussed in the next chapter, it seems reasonable to assume that re-issuance must be possible or any PID or attestation issued to a Wallet Unit.
-Therefore, the ARF will require that during first-time issuance, each Access Token is accompanied by a corresponding Refresh Token, and that during each re-issuance, a new Refresh Token is also issued to the Wallet Unit.
+Given the reasons for re-issuance discussed in the next chapter, it seems reasonable to assume that re-issuance should be possible for any PID or attestation issued to a Wallet Unit.
+An Attestation Rulebook shall indicate if re-issuance shall be supported for a specific PID or attestation.
+To this end, the ARF will recommend that during first-time issuance, each Access Token is accompanied by a corresponding Refresh Token.

 The \[OpenID4VCI\] specification also supports batch issuance of attestations, by optionally including multiple public keys and proofs of possession in the proofs parameter in the Credential Request.

-Given the discussions in \[Topic A\], it seems reasonable to assume that many PID Providers or Attestations Provider will want to issue PIDs or attestations in batches, and therefore to require that all Wallet Solutions, PID Providers and Attestation Providers must support this OpenID4CI feature.
+Given the discussions in \[Topic A\], it seems reasonable to assume that batch issuance is in many cases desirable and this OpenID4VCI feature shall be supported by Wallet Solutions, PID Providers and Attestation Providers.
+An Attestation Rulebook shall indicate if batch issuance shall be used for a specific PID or attestation.

-Questions

-1. Would you agree that re-issuance of PIDs and attestation must always be possible?
-If not, what would be your proposal?
-Do you have any issues with the technical solution outlined above?
-Do you see other solutions?

-2. Would you agree that batch issuance of PIDs and attestation must always be possible?
-If not, what would be your proposal?
-Do you have any issues with the technical solution outlined above?
-Do you see other solutions?

 ## 3 Reasons for re-issuance